nicobenz/GameStudies-ActionRequests/README.md

 While it is impossible or at least too difficult to capture all kinds of implied action request speech acts using NLP tools, I came up with the following approaches to analyse at least the more obvious ones:

+## Theoretical background
+Austin established the idea of speech acts in his work *How to do Things with Words?* in 1962.
+The basic principle of a speech act is, that linguistic utterances can be considered actions and have the ability to e.g. assert truth or change reality.
+He distinguishes three main types of speech acts:
+1. Locutionary acts:
+    - used for expression of thoughts
+    - sentence elements have their regular meaning
+    - e.g. *I like ducks.*
+2. Illocutionary acts:
+    - core of Austin's theory
+    - reveal an intention behind an utterance
+    - has subtypes:
+        - Assertive: *I declare the meeting open.*
+        - Directive: *Please feed the ducks.*
+        - Commissive: *I promise to do it tomorrow.*
+        - Expressive: *I apologize for being late.*
+        - Declarative: *I hereby name this ship Boaty McBoatface.*
+3. Perlocutionary acts:
+    - have (psychological) effects on the listener and change their state
+    - e.g. making someone laugh by telling something funny Action requesting speech acts are a subtype of directive speech acts that are a subtype of illocutionary speech acts.
+They are characterized by the expression of the speaker for the listener to do something and can take different forms like commands, (polite/impolite/casual) requests, hints or other.
+Directive speech acts can take a multitude of grammatical forms and especially indirect requests can be hard to understand for humans, making them even more difficult to detect computationally.

 ## Possible approaches
 ### Transcript data
 The first approach revolves around using game transcripts from [Game Scripts Wiki](https://game-scripts-wiki.blogspot.com/) and transcribed audio using OpenAI's [Whisper](https://github.com/openai/whisper) from YouTube videos of no commentary gameplay walkthroughs of multiple channels (currently I have ~10,000 hours of game audio downloaded).